Background Causes of the English Civil War

 1642 (23rd April)

 Charles tried to secure an arsenal of equipment left in Hull from his Scottish campaign.
-He was blocked by Sir John Hotham, with parliamentary and naval support and was forced to retire to York.
+He was blocked by Sir John Hotham, who had parliamentary and naval support, and was forced to retire to York.
 Charles made his headquarters in York.

 1642 (1st June)